Safe Testing

-However, it might also be the case that it is not us who get the additional funding but some research group at a different location.
-If the question is, say, whether a medication works, the null hypothesis would still be that $\mu = 0$ but, if it works, its effectiveness might be slightly different due to slight differences in population.
+\paragraph{The Local Perspective} It might also be the case that it is not us who get the additional funding to obtain extra data, but rather some research group at a different location.
+If the question is, say, whether a medication works, the null hypothesis would still be $\cH_0 = \{P_0\}$ but, if it works, its effectiveness might be slightly different due to slight differences in population.